trinistr/object_forge/README.md

 To install this gem onto your local machine, run `rake install`.
 To release a new version, run `rake version:{major|minor|patch}`, and then run `rake release`, which will push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/trinistr/object_forge.

-Checklist for a new or updated feature:
+### Checklist for a new or updated feature:
 - Tests cover the behavior and its interactions.
 - Running `rspec` reports 100% coverage (unless it's impossible to achieve in one run).
 - Running `rubocop` reports no offenses.